AdguardTeam/AdguardKnowledgeBase/13.technical-support/01.How-to-collect-HAR-file/docs.en.md

 <a id="Chrome"></a>
 ## Google Chrome

-You can enable HTTP session recording on the Network (Network) tab in the Developer Tools section of Chrome.
+You can enable HTTP session recording in the Network tab in the Developer Tools section of Chrome.

 Select “Developer Tools” in the menu:

  **Menu - Advanced Tools - Developer Tools, or press Ctrl + Shift + C on the keyboard**

-Click the Network tab.
+Click on the Network tab.
 Find the round button in the upper left corner of the tab.
 It should be red.
 If it is gray, click it to start recording.
-Set the Save Log box (Preserve Log).
+Tick the "Preserve Log" checkbox to enable logging.
-To remove unnecessary data in the header, click on the crossed out circle icon( Clear button).
+To clear unnecessary data, click on the crossed out circle icon ("Clear" button next to the red recording button).
 Reproduce the error.
-Save as HAR table with contents click on RMB (Save as HAR file with data)
+Save the network log into a HAR file by right-clicking on any entry in the log and selecting "Save all as HAR with content

 <a id="Firefox"></a>
 ## Firefox